Iced Oatmeal Cookies

 - In a large bowl, use an electric mixer to combine the butter, brown sugar, and granulated sugar until well combined.1 cup unsalted butter1 cup light brown sugar½ cup granulated sugar

-- Add the eggs and vanilla extract and beat on high until combined.2 large eggs2 teaspoons pure vanilla extract
+- Add the eggs and vanilla extract and beat on high until combined.2 large eggs2 teaspoons vanilla extract

 - Preheat oven to 350℉, and line two large baking sheets with parchment paper.